TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 ## Update operations, transactions and dealing with constraint violations
 - **Retrievals**- relational algebraic expression to query database for data creates a new relation
 - **Result relation**- is the result from the relational operators to retrieve the data
+- If performing a **DELETE** command these are the types of constratins you can apply on delete:
-- **cascading**- when a violation has occured with modification of some sort, the tuples that are involved with relations with the modified record will have their own values or something changed due to the changing situation to hold up data integrity
+	- **cascading**- when a violation has occured with modification of some sort, the tuples that are involved with relations with the modified record will have their own values or something changed due to the changing situation to hold up data integrity.
+So if you are deleting a row from the entity with the primary key, then it will delete the row in a entity model that holds it as a foreign key and delete that row
 	- **Nullify**- if removing an item from a relation then we can set it so that value in the forein key tuple will be set to NULL
+	- **Restricted**- if the item being deleted has a reference (**referential integrity constraint**) then the item cannot be deleted.
+Throw an error when trying to delete it, can force it to go through though and then do something like  cascade and delete the referetnial table

+## Chapter 9- Relational Database Design by ER- and EER-to-Relational Mapping